-Figure 3: How hearing works (Boore et al., 2016).

 The foetus responds to sound in the latter stages of pregnancy.
-At birth, a baby will be startled by noise, but prefers voices (Lissauer & Carroll, 2017).
+At birth, a baby will be startled by noise, but prefers voices.
 (Lissauer & Carroll, 2017)The newborn hearing screening test in the United Kingdom helps identify hearing loss in babies early, and is usually done before a baby is discharged home if they were born in hospital, or within the first few weeks of life by another health care professional (NHS, 2018).
 Normal hearing responses in infants and young children can be seen in Table 1.